ethereum/ethereum-org-website/src/content/social-networks/index.md

 ### Mirror {#mirror}

-[Mirror](https://mirror.xyz/) is a decentralized and user-owned content distribution platform similar to Medium.
-Users can sign up by connecting their wallets or providing an Ethereum Name Service (ENS) username.
+[Mirror](https://mirror.xyz/) is a web3-enabled writing platform that aims to be decentralized and user-owned.
+Users can read and write for free on Mirror by simply connecting their wallets.
+Users can also collect writing and subscribe to their favorite writers.

-Posts published on Mirror are permanently stored on Arweave, a decentralized storage platform.
-Users can earn money by selling their articles as [non-fungible tokens (NFTs)](https://ethereum.org/en/nft/).
+Posts published on Mirror are permanently stored on Arweave, a decentralized storage platform, and can be minted as collectable [non-fungible tokens (NFTs)](/nft/) known as Writing NFTs.
+Writing NFTs are completely free for writers to create, and collection happens on an Ethereum L2 — making transactions inexpensive, fast, and environmentally friendly.

 ### MINDS {#minds}